Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug4_et.md

 ## Event Trace Build Options, Generation and Visualization

 ### Step 1.
 Download tutorial source code
 Download the design from https://github.com/Xilinx/Vitis-Tutorials/.
-Go to ${DOWNLOAD_PATH}/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough to obtain source code of this tutorial.
+Go to `${DOWNLOAD_PATH}/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough` to obtain source code of this tutorial.

 ### Step 2.
 Setup build environmental variables
 Follow the instructions from the introduction section of [09-debug-walkthrough](./README.md) for build environmental variables setup.

 ### Step 3.
 Build the tutorial
 After source code is downloaded, use the Makefile from this repository.
-Type in "make" to build this event trace tutorial.
+Type `make` to build this event trace tutorial.

-Note: Due to the size of this tutorial and build machine configuration, it may take several hours for the build to complete.
+**Note**: Due to the size of this tutorial and build machine configuration, it may take several hours for the build to complete.

 Event trace options in AI Engine Compiler.
 These options are enabled in the Makefile.
 ```bash